bangadam/react-loader-component/README.md

 ## :dart: About

-Describe your project
+React Loader Component is a simple component that can be used to show a loading state for any component.

 ## :sparkles: Features

-React Loader Component is a simple component that can be used to show a loading state for any component.
+:heavy_check_mark: Loader Component;\

 ## :rocket: Technologies